armatures/yesod-postgres-rhymes/README.md

 seed the database initially by running `stack run seed`

-then running `stack exec yesod devel` should start the server.
+then running `stack exec yesod devel` will start the server.